-Much like Google Lens or Amazon’s Flow, Bixby Vision’s Image search tries to suss out whatever’s in front of the camera (thanks to Pinterest’s Lens Tool) and can serve up information related to its findings.
+Much like Google Lens or Amazon’s Flow, Bixby Vision’s Image search tries to suss out whatever’s in front of the camera (thanks to

 By default, Bixby Vision opens in Text mode, which allows you to translate a foreign language into your chosen language.
 It supports a large range of languages, and works similarly to other examples of its kind, like Google Lens.
 Line up the text you want to translate into the box on the screen, and a real-time translation should appear.
 It can be a little buggy, but we got it to work eventually.